From Lima to Lake Titicaca, these are the best hotels in Peru. Experience a unique part of South American with

 2. Belmond Sanctuary Lodge Machu Picchu

 The unique luxury hotel is quite tiny, and the hotel rooms are not exactly spacious (do get the presidential suite like I did, if you want a large terrace!), but obviously there were major conservative concerns so close to the ruins.
 That being said, the Belmond Sanctuary Lodge has a wonderful hot tub offering a priceless view on Machu Picchu!

-Since the hotel is frequently booked out, I’d like to point you towards the only luxury alternative for visiting Machu Picchu: The Inkaterra Machu Picchu Pueblo Hotel.
+Since the hotel is frequently booked out, I’d like to point you towards the only true 5 star alternative for visiting Machu Picchu: The Inkaterra Machu Picchu Pueblo Hotel.
 This luxury resort is located in Aguas Calientes, but also keep up a high international luxury standard.

 Pro tip: Belmond also runs an amazing luxury train from Cusco to Aguas Calientes.
 So you also got the chance to arrive in style!